MdEhsanAhsan/CustomTextParser/README.md

 # Concordance DAT File Parser

-A lightweight and robust parser for **Concordance DAT files**, designed to make working with these legacy flat-file databases easier — especially for data cleanup, transformation, and analysis tasks.
+A lightweight and robust parser for **Concordance DAT files**, designed to make working with these legacy flat-file easier — especially for data cleanup, transformation, and analysis tasks.

 ## 📌 Why This Tool Exists